gursimran27/Car-Console/README.md

 # 🏎️ AirConsole-Style Car Game

-A real-time multiplayer car game where your phone is the controller!
+A real-time car game where your phone is the controller!

 Built with **Angular** (Screen & Controller) and **Node.js + Socket.IO** (Backend).